 Chief’s Vehicle (CV69) is a 2015 Chevy Tahoe designed for the chief officers to manage emergency incidents.
 It is equipped with multiple communications equipment to support dispatch and operational channels as well as maintaining accountability of operating personnel.
 CV69 carries preplan information incluiding floor plan maps of first due target hazards to direct personnel as well as hazardous materials resources to manage and support public protective actions for hazardous substance releases.

-Hempfield Fire Department has 44 response presonnel serving in various capacities including firefighters and fire police officers.
-Station 69’s current response personnel roster includes the following:
+Hempfield Fire Department is proud of our dedicated volunteers serving in various capacities including firefighters and administrative personnel.
+Our active responder roster includes the following:

 John M. Banzhof

 Lester Dimeler, Jr.

 In addition to response personnel is the Support Group that provides administrative support, organizes community events, fund raising events and provides rehabilitation proceedings when response personnel are on campaign events and training.
 The support group includes the following members:

 The fire company conducts a monthly business meeting on the second Tuesday of the month at 7pm

 The company also conducts weekly training drills every Monday evening (except on Holidays) starting at 7pm.
 If you interested in learning more about Station 69, feel free to stop by the station during Monday Night Training or anytime someone is at the fire station.

 There are two officer segements that work in concert to provide emergency response services (Line Officers) while at the same time managing the daily business and administrative operations (Administrative Officers) of the company.
 Some members serve dual roles.
 Below is a list of the Line and Administrative Officers

 Deputy Chief Benjamin Herskowitz